pengnam/BrainDump/Systems/Ansible.md

 #### Handlers: Running operations on change

 Handlers list of tasks referenced by a globally unique name, notified by notifiers.
+Handlers are listed in the `notify` section.

 #### Notable commands